mongodb/libmongocrypt/doc/releasing.md

    - Note that in the future (e.g., if we move to a PR-based workflow for releases, or if we simply want to take better advantage of advanced Evergreen features), it is possible to use Evergreen's "Trigger Versions With Git Tags" feature by updating both `config.yml` and the project's settings in Evergreen
 - Ensure the version on Evergreen with the tagged commit is scheduled.
 The following tasks must pass to complete the release:
    - `upload-all`
-   - `windows-upload`.
-It is scheduled from the `windows-upload-check` task.
+   - `windows-upload-release`
    - All `publish-packages` tasks.
       - If the `publish-packages` tasks fail with an error like `[curator] 2024/01/02 13:56:17 [p=emergency]: problem submitting repobuilder job: 404 (Not Found)`, this suggests the published path does not yet exist.
 Barque (the Linux package publishing service) has protection to avoid unintentional publishes.
 File a DEVPROD ticket ([example](https://jira.mongodb.org/browse/DEVPROD-4053)) and assign to the team called Release Infrastructure to request the path be created.
 Then re-run the failing `publish-packages` task.
 Ask in the slack channel `#devprod-release-tools` for further help with `Barque` or `curator`.
 - Create the release from the GitHub releases page from the new tag.
+   - Attach the tarball and signature file from the Files tab of the `windows-upload-release` task.
+[Example](https://github.com/mongodb/libmongocrypt/releases/tag/1.10.0).
 - If this is a new minor release (e.g. `x.y.0`), file a DOCSP ticket to update the installation instructions on [Install libmongocrypt](https://www.mongodb.com/docs/manual/core/csfle/reference/libmongocrypt/). ([Example](https://jira.mongodb.org/browse/DOCSP-36863))
 - Make a PR to apply the "Update CHANGELOG.md for x.y.z" commit to the `master` branch.
 - Update the release on the [Jira releases page](https://jira.mongodb.org/projects/MONGOCRYPT/versions).